sehHeiden/poll_election_bavaria_2023/readme.md

 <img title="Polls - FW" src="./graphics/polls/visualization_fw_polls.svg" alt="The FW gained 5 percent points since the start of the year." data-align="center" width="550">

 Opposition parties show a trend of loosing on the left spectrum and gaining in the ultra right spectrum (`AFD`).
-As the `Linke` only wins less then theminium quorum in every poll, it is only listed by some polling institute.
+As the `Linke` only wins less then minimum 5 percent in every poll, it is only listed by some polling institute.

 <img title="Polls - Buendnis 90 Gruene" src="./graphics/polls/visualization_gruene_polls.svg" alt="Buendnis 90 Gruene lost 3 percent since the beginning of the year." data-align="center" width="550">